 Please tell me more about disabled student support

 If you have child or adult dependants you can apply for extra financial support.
 These are in the form of the Adult Dependants Grant, Childcare Grant and Parents Learning Allowance.

 Please tell me more about support for students with dependents

-You can apply now for courses starting September 2017.
+You will soon be able to apply for courses starting in September 2018.